topij/vipunen-market-analysis/README.md

 # Finnish Education Market Analysis

-This project provides tools for analyzing the Finnish vocational education market using data fetched from the open[Vipunen API](https://vipunen.fi/fi-fi/Sivut/Vipunen-API.aspx).
+This project provides tools for analyzing the Finnish vocational education market using data fetched from the open [Vipunen API](https://vipunen.fi/fi-fi/Sivut/Vipunen-API.aspx).
 The API is maintained by the [Finnish education administration](https://vipunen.fi/en-gb/).
 This project focuses on one particular data resource available the API which gives data on students in vocational education and training, as well as completed qualifications, categorized by year, qualification level, and education provider.

 The data analysis toolkit allows institutions to: